zuozhenggh/learning-library/developer-library/micronaut-oci-atp/micronaut/micronaut.md

 Note that the constructor is modified to dependency inject the repository definitions so data can be persisted.

-Notice in the `main` method JDBC support for FAN events is disabled as they note necessary for this application:
+Notice in the `main` method JDBC support for FAN events is disabled as they are not necessary for this application:

 ```java
 System.setProperty("oracle.jdbc.fanEnabled", "false");